oni0nknight/room.io/README.md

 | `info`        | `4`   | Basic info logs.
 Displayed in white. |
 | `debug`       | `5`   | Debug logs that can be used during development.
 Displayed in white. |

-Logs of a higher level than the chosen `logLevel` are not shown.
+Logs of a higher level than the chosen `logger.level` are not shown.

 ## Testing